roxyshiran/Roksanashiran.github.io/README.md

 	Fostered teamwork, sportsmanship, and leadership among players, creating a positive and disciplined team culture both on and off the court.
 	Analyzed game footage and devised tailored strategies for each match, leading to a 40% improvement in win rates over the course of the coaching tenure.

-CEO/ Funder of Refugee young support of education        2016 – 2019 AZ The UN Refugee Agency
+CEO/ Funder of Refugee young support of education        2016 – 2019 The UN Refugee Agency

 	Established and led a summer education program for refugee youth, increasing participation by 30% in the first year through targeted outreach and effective program management.